 Every effort should be made to expeditiously remove content produced by a terrorist group that incites people to commit violence.
 But the themes that drive this content can be used to redirect people to more positive paths.
 This is our opportunity to reclaim the initiative and promote discussion rather than polarisation of thought.

-Dr Craig McCann is a Senior Fellow at CARR, and the Principal of Moonshot CVE, a start-up specializing in countering violent extremism.
+Dr Craig McCann is a Policy and Practitioner Fellow at CARR, and the Principal of Moonshot CVE, a start-up specializing in countering violent extremism.
 He is a former counter terrorism police officer with the Metropolitan Police Service.
 See his profile at:

 © Craig McCann.
 Views expressed on this website are individual contributors’ and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives)